« back to list

 Graduation Requirements for Undergraduates

-Students are governed by the college-wide and departmental graduation policies in place and published when they enter RISD.
+Students are governed by the college-wide requirements in place when they enter RISD and follow departmental graduation requirements and policies in place and published when they declare a major.
 Readmitted students who have been away from RISD for four years or more will be required to satisfy the graduation requirements that are in effect at the time of their readmission.